electrocucaracha/dlrs/README.md

 ### Virtual Machine

-This project provides a [Vagrant file](Vagrantfile) for automate the provisioning process in a Virtual Machines.
-The setup bash script contains the Linux instructions for installing its dependencies required for its usage.
-This script supports two Virtualization technologies (Libvirt and VirtualBox).
-The following instruction installs and configures the Libvirt provider.
+This project uses [Vagrant tool][2] for provisioning Virtual Machines automatically.
+It's highly recommended to use the  *setup.sh* script of the [bootstrap-vagrant project][3] for installing Vagrant dependencies and plugins required for its project.
+The script supports two Virtualization providers (Libvirt and VirtualBox).

-    $ ./setup.sh -p libvirt
+    $ curl -fsSL https://raw.githubusercontent.com/electrocucaracha/bootstrap-vagrant/master/setup.sh | PROVIDER=libvirt bash

 Once Vagrant is installed, it's possible to provision several Virtual Machines which run benchmarks in parallel with the following